-The largest bone of the foot, the calcaneus, forms what is commonly referred to as the heel of the foot.
+The largest bone of the foot, the calcaneus, forms what is commonly referred to as the heel.
 It slopes upward to meet the tarsal bones, which point downward along with the remaining bones of the feet.

-Below the juncture of these bones is the arches of the foot, three curves at the bottom of the foot that makes walking easier and less taxing for the body.
-These arches—the medial arch, lateral arch, and fundamental longitudinal arch—are created by the angles of the bones and strengthened by the tendons that connect the muscles, and the ligaments that connect the bones.
+Below the juncture of these bones are the arches of the foot, which are three curves at the bottom of the foot that makes walking easier and less taxing for the body.
+These arches — the medial arch, lateral arch, and fundamental longitudinal arch — are created by the angles of the bones and strengthened by the tendons that connect the muscles and the ligaments that connect the bones.

 Many of the muscles that affect larger foot movements are located in the lower leg.
 However, the foot itself is a web of muscles that can perform specific articulations that help maintain balance and flex as a person walks.

 The position and function of the feet can lead to problems that affect the feet, spine, and more.
-These problems are also attributed to footwear that does not properly work with the foot’s alignment or throws off the body’s natural weight balance.
+In some cases, these problems may result from footwear that does not properly work with the foot’s alignment or throws off the body’s natural weight balance.